 - We recommend asking faculty or other persons who can evaluate your research potential, accomplishments, scholarship and commitment to obtaining a Ph.D degree.

-- Letters may be e-mailed to firstname.lastname@example.org addressed to the “IMSD Selection Committee” OR hard copy may be mailed or delivered to our office.
+- Letters may be e-mailed to firstname.lastname@example.org and addressed to the “IMSD Selection Committee” OR hard copy may be mailed or delivered to our office.

 - Print your unofficial transcript from the SDSU web portal.